HPA Field Training in Rwanda

 Rwanda has demonstrated the willingness to address GBV through laws and policies but despite great efforts, GBV remains one of the obstacles hindering national development.
 According to Rwanda’s Ministry of Gender and Family Promotion, one of the main challenges faced by GBV victims is their economic dependence on the perpetrator.
 Victims who have no means to live independently from their perpetrator continue to live with violence, significant fear, stigma, and low self-esteem.

-Against this backdrop, Invest for Jobs supports the international non-profit organisation Health Poverty Action (HPA), which works with survivors of GBV in four districts in western Rwanda.
-HPA assists GBV survivors to claim their right to decent and fair employment.
-Survivors are thus enabled to increase their autonomy and decision-making abilities over all aspects of their lives.
+Against this backdrop, Invest for Jobs supported the international non-profit organisation Health Poverty Action (HPA), which worked with survivors of GBV in four districts in western Rwanda.
+HPA assisted GBV survivors to claim their right to decent and fair employment.
+Survivors were thus enabled to increase their autonomy and decision-making abilities over all aspects of their lives.

 PROJECT APPROACH AND PROJECT GOALS